Maimun Saleh Airport

-Maimun Saleh Airport (IATA: SBG, ICAO: WITN) is a small airport with a runway length of 1,844 m and altitude of 120 m in Sabang, Pulau Weh, Indonesia.
+Maimun Saleh Airport (IATA: SBG, ICAO: WITN) is a small domestic airport with a runway length of 1,844 m and altitude of 120 m in Sabang, Pulau Weh, Indonesia.
 It is situated on the island right above the northern tip of Sumatra in the Andaman Sea.
 It is part of the Sabang city in Aceh province.
-This airport was named after Indonesian Air Force pilot Maimun Saleh, who died in a plane crash at Bogor on August, 1952.
+This airport was named after Indonesian Air Force pilot Maimun Saleh, who died in a plane crash at Bogor in August 1952.
 It is considered to be Indonesia's westernmost and northernmost airport.

 This airport is part of Indonesian Navy facility such as El Tari Airport.
-The nearest airport to Sabang is Sultan Iskandarmuda Airport, which is located in nearby Banda Aceh; it serves both international and domestic flights.
+The nearest airport to Sabang is Sultan Iskandarmuda Airport, which is located in nearby Banda Aceh.